Everyone has heard of Vitamin D, but can anyone really explain what it does or where you can get it?

 You can develop osteoporosis as a result of changing hormones or because you’re lacking the proper levels of calcium and Vitamin D. Osteoporosis is a disease nobody wants to suffer with.

-One of the best ways to actively prevent it is with a Vitamin D supplement.
+One way to actively help prevent it is with a Liposomal Vitamin D supplement.
 That way, you’re getting the Vitamin D you need, and you’re increasing your body’s natural ability to absorb calcium.

 Cell growth – Along with bone growth, your cells also need Vitamin D in order to grow and function properly.